 Line 22.
 If the association must recapture any of the low-income housing credit (or the qualified electric vehicle or new markets credit), include the amount of the recapture in the total for line 22.
-To the right of the entry space, write "LIH", "QEV", or "NMC", "recapture", and the amount.
+To the right of the entry space, write

+"LIH", "QEV", or "NMC", "recapture", and the amount.
 For details, see Form 8611, Recapture of Low-Income Housing Credit; Regulations section 1.30-1 (regarding the qualified electric vehicle credit); or Form 8874, New Markets Credit.

 Backup withholding.
-If the association had income tax withheld from any payments it received, because, for example, it failed to give the payer its correct EIN, include this amount in the total for line 23g.
-This type of withholding is called "Backup Withholding."
+If the association had income tax withheld from any payments it received because, for example, it failed to give the payer its correct EIN, include the amount withheld in the total for line 23g.
+This type of withholding is called backup withholding.
 Show the amount withheld in the blank space in the right-hand column between lines 22 and 23g, and write "Backup Withholding."

-Paperwork Reduction Act Notice.
+Privacy Act and Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
+Section 6109 requires return preparers to provide their identifying numbers on the return.